RustyTake-Off/dotfiles/genfiles/browsers/README.md

 ### Useful domains to allow in Brave

-Sometimes something breaks so its good to throw them into allowlist.
+Sometimes something breaks so its good to throw them into allowlist ✔️.

 | Domains                  |
 | ------------------------ |